What Are Rate Limits?

 Examples:

-Why higher limits?
-Read operations are less resource-intensive and don't modify data.
+Read operations are less resource-intensive and don't modify data, hence the higher limits.

 Examples: